-In connection with the transposition of the European covered bonds directive, CRH has appointed a special controller to ensure that the company complies with its legal and regulatory obligations concerning the issuance of covered bonds.
+In connection with the transposition of the European covered bonds directive, CRH has appointed a special controller to verify the company's compliance with its legal and regulatory obligations with respect to covered bond issues.

 Finally, CRH is therefore, within the framework of bank supervision in the European Union, subject each year to various audit and assessment procedures.
 Notwithstanding such direct supervision, CRH's operations are also supervised by the Autorité de contrôle prudentiel et de résolution pursuant to Article L. 313-49 of the Monetary and Financial Code.